abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 Here $|\psi_1\rangle$ and $|\psi_2\rangle$ are independent quantum state vectors.

-### Some more commonly used quantum state vectors that are not independent.
+### Some more commonly used quantum state vectors that are correlated or entangled.

 The given below are some of the commonly used quantum state vectors that are in the entangled state.

 #### Bell States

-These are some important two qbit quantum state vectors that are in entangeled states called Bell states named after the physicist Jhon Stewart Bell.
-For the same reason as example `Ex-3`, Bell states are entangled states.
+Bell states are two qbit quantum state vectors that are in the entangeled states named after the physicist Jhon Stewart Bell.
+For the same reason as the example `Ex-3`, Bell states are entangled states.

 $$
 \begin{equation}\tag{Ex-5}